 AAC Research Grants support scientific endeavors in mountains and crags around the world.
 We fund projects that contribute vital knowledge of our climbing environment, enrich our understanding of global climber impacts and support and improve the health and sustainability of mountain environments and habitats.
-AAC Research Grants are powered by the Alliance for Sustainable Energy and supported by the following endowments: Lara-Karena Bitenieks Kellogg Memorial Fund, Scott Fischer Memorial Fund, Arthur K. Gilkey Memorial Fund and the Bedayn Research Fund.
+AAC Research Grants are powered by the National Renewable Energy Lab and Ridgeline Venture Law, and supported by the Arthur K. Gilkey Memorial Fund and the Bedayn Research Fund.

 In addition to their relevance, applications are considered in terms of their scientific or technical quality and merit:

 Financial contribution the AAC grant would make to the total research budget

 Application Period: November 15 to January 15 each year.

 Grant recipients’ research reflects AAC’s mission “to support our shared passion for climbing and respect for the places we climb” by contributing valuable information to our understanding of the world’s mountain ecosystems.
 Each grant recipient becomes an AAC Researcher, sharing their experiences, lessons learned, and findings with fellow climbers and the research community.

 Each year, the application period is open from November 15 to January 15.

 Beginning November 15, fill out and submit applications electronically through our Online Application Portal.